dfamonteiro/blog/blog/content/posts/philosophy-of-code-design.md

 Taste is relevant at any level of abstraction: in same same manner you can have elegant code, you can also have an elegant software architecture.

-As a final note (and this more of a personal conjecture), taste appears to be intertwined with other positive attributes that are important to software engineering, such as attention to detail, a high personal quality standard and a clear technical vision of how things should be.
+As a final note (and this more of a personal conjecture), taste appears to be intertwined with other positive attributes that are important to software engineering, such as proactiveness, attention to detail, high personal quality standards and clear technical vision.

 ## Taste is about to become really freaking important